mIRC-Scripters/mirckb/docs/source/commands/disable.rst

     * - <group1 group2 ... groupN>
       - a list with complete name of the groups to be disabled seperated by spaces
     * - <wildcard_expression>
-      - a wildcard expression, all matching groups are disabled
+      - a :doc: `wildcard </intermediate/matching_tools.html#wildcard>` expression, all matching groups are disabled

 Example
 -------